 Landscape Architecture - MLA

 The School of Architecture, Planning and Landscape Architecture offers the Master of Landscape Architecture (MLA).
 This is a first professional degree program accredited by the American Society of Landscape Architects.
-The MLA consists of 96 credit hours delivered over six consecutive semesters, which include Summer as a full teaching semester.
-Students with undergraduate degrees in disciplines other than landscape architecture enter in the Summer semester and graduate two years later.
+The MLA consists of 96 credit hours delivered over six and a half semesters.
+Students with undergraduate degrees in disciplines other than landscape architecture enter in the Summer Mini-Semester II and graduate three years later.
+Students are encouraged to pursue internships during the remaining Summer Semesters.
 The program accepts and encourages applicants from a wide range of disciplines in the humanities, the sciences and the arts.
-Students who have an undergraduate degree in landscape architecture can complete the Master of Landscape Architecture in five semesters, by application, through Advanced Placement – just under two years of full time study.
+Students who have an undergraduate degree in landscape architecture can complete the Master of Landscape Architecture in two years, by application, through Advanced Placement.
 Advanced Placement is not automatic, but based on portfolio and academic merit.
 Successful applicants for Advanced Placement enter in the Fall semester.
 Students who are currently in the Auburn University pre-landscape architecture programs [Bachelor of Horticulture and Bachelor of Environmental Design] complete their undergraduate degrees as the first year of the MLA.
 These applicants should contact the Program Chair or the Program Administrator for more information.
-Pre-landscape architecture students enter in the Summer semester.
+Pre-landscape architecture students enter in the Summer Mini-Semester II.

 The program is a studio design-based course of study that incorporates learning from across the disciplines of art, architecture, urban design, ecology, information technology and the natural sciences.
 The program studies regional and urban landscape systems through the relationships between human dwelling and natural systems.
 Graduates will be prepared to take action in rebuilding urban landscapes, reconnecting fractured ecosystems, and regenerating human and nonhuman habitats.

-Each semester consists of 16 credit hours, including six credit hours of studio.
-In their final year of study students engage a self-directed design research thesis that extends their skills in a self-directed project of their own choosing.
+Each semester consists of 15 credit hours, including six credit hours of studio and fieldwork.
+In their final year of study students engage a comprehensive design studio that explores research by design.
 Students must also be prepared to undertake numerous field studies in a variety of locations that can involve interstate visits and several days away from Auburn University.
-A Study Abroad option is available in the second summer.
 All field trips and Study Abroad incur extra costs.

 The Master of Landscape Architecture offers a limited number of Graduate Assistantships each year.
 GA positions are highly competitive, and applications exceed availability.
 The assistantships are awarded on the basis of merit.
 Students who wish to apply for an assistantship must do so when they send their materials to the Program Chair.
-There is no form for this - a covering letter will suffice.
 When assessing the merit of applications for research assistantships, faculty review the following:

 - Academic transcript